KatrinNitsche/BlazorToDo/README.md

-# RazorToDo
+# BlazorToDo
-toto list application with Razor
+toto list application with Blazor and enityframework backend